 In most cases, student work will be reviewed and/or returned to students in a timely manner following the submission date.
 However, in some cases, assignments and tests will be retained at the building level for the purposes of parent/teacher conferences and/or test bank security, as some departments use common and consistent instruments for the purpose of benchmarking student performance and comparing student progress from year to year.
-If an assignment is not returned for students to take home, parents/students may request and will be granted an opportunity to review the assignment at the building.
-Parents may request a copy of all student work retained by the teacher, if said assignments do not compromise test security.
+In the event that an assignment is not returned for students to take home, parents/students may request and will be granted an opportunity to review the assignment at the building.
+Parents may request a copy of all student work retained by the teacher, assuming that said assignments do not compromise test security.

-If a teacher uses a scanned form where students bubble in answers, both the form and the test question will be returned for students to review their answers.
+In the event that a teacher uses a scanned form where students bubble in answers, both the form and the test question will be returned in order for students to review their answers.
 The determination of whether the test is sent home will be made based on the aforementioned considerations.
 State mandated end-of course exams are not available for review.